 One of the most powerful tools the Commission has is its voice.
 To begin this work, the Commission endorses the following racial equity declaration.
-This declaration marks a commitment to the overarching goal of racial equity in California's mental health system.
+This declaration marks a commitment to the overarching goal of racial equity in mental health in California.